anasabbal/NRA/RUN.md

 ## Help

-Please run the nuber-app first and after run each service in node terminal or window... and check from config database
+Please run the nuber-app first and after run each service in node terminal or window... and check your db config

 After runing the nuber-app check the http:localhost:3000/api for Swagger